Skip to main content

 ];

 The sample rate is checked per request, per command, per cron run, and per queue item independently.
-When a request isn’t sampled, no profiling overhead is incurred.
+When a unit of work isn’t sampled, no extension trace span is started.

 Error handling